-Growing files are "in-progress" files that continue to grow in size, such as videos generated at live events.
-Watch Folders can detect and transfer these growing to a target directory.
+Growing files are "in progress" files that continue to grow in size.
+For example, videos generated at live events continue to grow in size and duration.
+Watchfolders can detect these growing files and start transferring them to a target directory using Aspera faspstream technology.